Uticodes/Note-Taking-App/how-to-guide.md

   - NotesScreen and NoteDetailScreen

 This separation of concerns keeps each layer focused and allows changes in one layer without impacting the other layers.

+> If you are new to MVVM, this short primer is helpful: [Model–View–ViewModel (MVVM) in Android — GeeksforGeeks](https://www.geeksforgeeks.org/android/mvvm-model-view-viewmodel-architecture-pattern-in-android/)
+>

 ## **Create the Database**